mhmcdonald/multi-threaded/README.md

-# README #
+# Project README #

 ### What is this repository for? ###

-proThreaded Assignment for MPCS Advanced Java Class.
+This JavaFX application was an assignment for my Advanced Java Class.
-Notice: upon exiting the application, the user should be able to see a print statement that shows a count of the threads in use at the start and end of the program's execution.
+This a multi-threaded application in which a user can add balls to the JavaFX window.
+Balls bounce off of walls, and each other.

 ### Attribution Notice ###

-For the ProThreaded project, I have borrowed code from the following sources, which are referenced throughout the .java files.
+For the ProThreaded project, I have used code from the following sources, which are referenced throughout the .java files.

 **sources**:
 * http://stackoverflow.com/questions/1250643/how-to-wait-for-all-threads-to-finish-using-executorservice